-In August 2015 Judith was appointed by the First and Deputy First Ministers as Commissioner for victims and survivors of the conflict in Northern Ireland.
+In August 2015, Judith Thompson was appointed as Commissioner for Victims and Survivors of the conflict in Northern Ireland.
 This role was established by legislation in 2006 and its principal aim is to promote the interests of victims and survivors.
 Judith’s commitment to promoting the interests of victims and survivors of conflict and trauma is based on more than 30 years working in various roles within Justice organisations and in communities.